andresv444/barsamovil/README.md

 # barsa_movil

-- React Native app generated with [Ignite JHipster](https://github.com/ruddell/ignite-jhipster).
-See the Ignite JHipster docs for more details regarding this boilerplate.
+- This app handle sales orders

 ## :arrow_up: How to Setup